The Small Firm for Big Cases

 Medical malpractice is when a doctor or other medical professional acts in a way that is below the appropriate standard of care and causes injury to a patient.
 Doctors and other medical professionals must complete years of training to learn how to treat different illnesses and diseases without causing harm.
 Their training does not end at graduation.
 They must meet continuing education requirements to keep their license and continue treating patients.

-If you or a loved one is a victim of medical malpractice in Philadelphia, we can help.
-Youman & Caputo is an exceptional medical malpractice law firm that has attained record-breaking settlements and verdicts for past clients – including over 100 results that exceeded $1 million.
-Contact us today at (215) 302-1999 to request a free case consultation with one of our reputable medical malpractice attorneys.
+If you or a loved one are a victim of medical malpractice in Philadelphia, we can help.
+Youman & Caputo is an exceptional medical malpractice law firm that has attained record-breaking settlements and verdicts for its clients.
+Youman & Caputo’s founding partners have achieved more than 100 settlements or verdicts that exceeded $1 million and many that exceeded $10 million.
+Contact us today at (215) 274-0642 to request a free case consultation with one of our reputable medical malpractice attorneys.

 Why Clients Trust Youman & Caputo

-• We are a small catastrophic injury law firm in Philadelphia that takes on big cases and yields matching results.
+• We are a small catastrophic injury law firm in Philadelphia that takes on big cases and wins them.

 • You will receive personalized attention and frequent updates about your case from your attorney – not a paralegal or assistant.
 You will never be left in the dark about how your medical malpractice case is progressing.